Estuary English: Status as accent of English

 The boundaries between RP (Received Pronunciation), Estuary English and Cockney are far from clear-cut.
-Wells cites Rosewarne as locating EE in the middle of "a continuum that has RP and London speech at either end".
+Wells cites David Rosewarne (who originated the term in 1984) as locating EE in the middle of "a continuum that has RP and London speech at either end".
 Several writers have argued that Estuary English is not a discrete accent distinct from the accents of the London area.
 The sociolinguist Peter Trudgill has written that the term "Estuary English" is inappropriate because "it suggests that we are talking about a new variety, which we are not; and because it suggests that it is a variety of English confined to the banks of the Thames estuary, which it is not.
 The label actually refers to the lower middle-class accents, as opposed to working-class accents, of the Home Counties Modern Dialect area".
 Roach comments, "In reality there is no such accent and the term should be used with care.
 The idea originates from the sociolinguistic observation that some people in public life who would previously have been expected to speak with an RP accent now find it acceptable to speak with some characteristics of the London area ... such as glottal stops, which would in earlier times have caused comment or disapproval".